cosiedzieje-app/api/readme.md

 - description: string {description of a given event}
 - type: Enum ("NeighborHelp"/"Happening"/"Charity"/"MassEvent") {type of the event}
 - addTime: Unix milis {Time when the marker got added, optional when adding}
+- startTime: Unix milis {Time when the event in the marker start, opitonal}
 - endTime: Unix milis/Nothing {If present - time when the marker expires}
 - address: [address](#addressStructure)
 - contactInfo: [contactInfo](#contactInfoStructure)